flaxmans/CompBio_on_git/CourseDocuments/Syllabus.md

 # Syllabus and Course Policies for EBIO 4420/5420 Computational Biology

+**STUDENTS:** Contents of this repository will change often during the semester.
+Please check  back at least weekly ("pull" updates).

 ## Aims and Scope
 This is a course for scientists who want to learn basic tools of modern computing.
 Students with in-depth experience in computer science will probably NOT find sufficient challenge from this course.